Roles and responsibilities

 After the placement

-It is recommended that the parent or carer assist in the debriefing process on completion of structured workplace learning and encourage their child to reflect upon their experiences in the workplace and continue their exploration of careers and occupations.
+It is recommended that the parent/carer assist in the debriefing process on completion of structured workplace learning arrangements, and encourage their child to reflect on their experiences in the workplace and continue their exploration of careers and occupations.